 This section covers only the Render Layer settings appropriate for the Cycles renderer.
 For the engine-independent settings, see this section.

 Disables rendering the Environment render pass in the final render.

 Disables rendering object materials in the final render.

-Disables rendering hair strands in the final render.
+Disables rendering curve strands in the final render.

 Disables rendering Volumes in the final render.

 Render motion blur for this Layer, if enabled in the Render Settings.

 View layer samples to override the scene samples.
 Controlled by the layer samples in the Sampling panel.